-Early Years Educator reference 4.3, 4d Criteria 4.3 .
+Early Years Educator reference 4.3, 4d

+Criteria 4.3.
 It is important to prevent and control infection.

-4d Implement effective strategies for preventing and controlling infection, including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases.
+4d Implement effective strategies for preventing and controlling infection, including:

+handwashing

+food hygiene

+dealing with spillages safely

+safe disposal of waste

+using correct personal protective equipment

+knowledge of common childhood illnesses and immunisation

+exclusion periods for infectious diseases

 Assessed skills It is important to prevent and control infection.

 The student should be observed in the following procedures wherever possible.
-Professional discussions can be used to extend the student's understanding.
-Implement effective strategies for preventing and controlling infection, including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases.
-Professional Yes discussion allowed?
+Professional Discussions can be used to extend the student's understanding.
+Implement effective strategies for preventing and controlling infection, including:

+handwashing

+food hygiene

+dealing with spillages safely

+safe disposal of waste

+using correct personal protective equipment

+knowledge of common childhood illnesses and immunisation

+exclusion periods for infectious diseases

+Professional Discussion allowed?
+Yes

 Assessor judgement guidance Working towards competence Competence The student understands that it is important to minimise infection but unable to discuss why it is important to prevent and control infection.
-The student understands that it is important to minimise infection and is able to discuss why it is important to prevent and control infection.
-The student is not yet able to implement effective strategies for preventing and controlling infection, including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases.
-The student is able to implement effective strategies for preventing and controlling infection, including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases.
+The student is not yet able to implement effective strategies for preventing and controlling infection, including: The student understands that it is important to minimise infection and is able to discuss why it is important to prevent and control infection.
+The student is able to implement effective strategies for preventing and controlling infection, including: handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases handwashing food hygiene dealing with spillages safely safe disposal of waste using correct personal protective equipment knowledge of common childhood illnesses and immunisation exclusion periods for infectious diseases

 The criteria must be observed when possible.
-The criteria can be enhanced by professional discussion.
+The criteria can be enhanced by Professional Discussion.
 Work products can be used to discuss the strategies identified.